rei/rei-cedar-docs/docs/components/toast/README.md

 CdrToast is a type of non-modal dialog used to communicate the status of a task or process.
 A proper toast is concise, time-relevant, and temporary.

-There are five different options for styling the banner, based on the [message type](../toast/#guidelines).
+There are five different options for styling the toast, based on the [message type](../toast/#guidelines).

-## Default Banner with Icon Left
+## Default Toast with Icon Left

 A toast should be passed a contextually appropriate icon using the `icon-left` slot.